 Room assignments, including those in all dormitories, cottages, apartments, and houses, are designated as single occupancy with a bathroom designation.

-The table below outlines the various housing arrangements available this year.
+The table below outlines the various housing arrangements after August 30, 2021.

 |Traditional Single and Double||Suite||Apartment|

 |Meal Plan – SES Students||Required||Required||Required|

 |Bathroom Plan for Use||Small number of participants utilize shared bathrooms.||Participants sharing bathroom collaboratively; will develop schedule for usage||Participants sharing bathroom collaboratively; will develop schedule for usage|